 The building began its second life as the Frist Center for the Visual Arts on April 8, 2001, with the mission to present and originate high quality exhibitions with related educational programs and community outreach activities.
 Since opening, the Frist has hosted artists and artworks from collections around the world and invited Nashville’s community members and visitors to share in its vision of inspiring people through art to look at the world in new ways.
 On April 2, 2018, the name was formally changed to the Frist Art Museum to convey more clearly what visitors can expect when entering the building.

 Exhibition labels and panels

-A twentieth-anniversary edition of the exhibition catalogue, now titled A Landmark Repurposed: From Post Office to Art Museum, will be published this spring.
-To be notified when it becomes available, please contact giftshop@FristArtMuseum.org.
+A twentieth-anniversary edition of the exhibition catalogue, now titled A Landmark Repurposed: From Post Office to Art Museum, is available in our Gift Shop.
+For more information, contact giftshop@FristArtMuseum.org.

-The volume will feature a preface by Billy Frist, chair and president of the Frist Art Museum board of trustees, and an epilogue by Susan H. Edwards, Frist Art Museum executive director and CEO.
+The volume features a preface by Billy Frist, chair and president of the Frist Art Museum board of trustees, and an epilogue by Susan H. Edwards, Frist Art Museum executive director and CEO.

 The contents from the original book include historian Christine Kreyling’s essay about our landmark building and its position within Nashville’s architectural history.
 This revised edition was designed and produced by renowned art book publisher Lucia | Marquand.